tlin41390/MusicClassification/README.md

 ## Python Database Interface
-Loading our data for analysis from `Music_db` is accomplished in [`MusicClassification.ipynb`](MusicClassification.ipynb) using `pymongo` by first instantiating a client and reading the `.csv` data into a pandas
+Loading our data for analysis from `Music_db` is accomplished in [`MusicClassification.ipynb`](MusicClassification.ipynb) using `pymongo` by instantiating a client and reading the `.csv` data into a pandas DataFrame:
-DataFrame:
 ```
 client = MongoClient("localhost")
 db = client[DB_NAME]